shockscript/spec/src/overview.md

 # Overview

-The .AS file format, as incorporated into the Jet™ engine, is a strongly typed, multi-paradigm scripting language used for expressing computational logic and user interface. .AS is a dialect of the nonexistent fourth edition of ECMAScript.
+AS, as incorporated into the Jet™ engine, is a strongly typed, multi-paradigm scripting language used for expressing computational logic and user interface.
+AS is a dialect of the nonexistent fourth edition of ECMAScript.

 ## Scope